-As seen in Figure 1 our design is to have an anklet, that has some customization setup steps, that will record data as the infant sleeps and upload this data to a phone in batches.
-This will allow the phone to see real-time data, and then we can upload the data from the phone to the secure server, which will save us having to make the anklet WIFI-enabled.
+Our design is to have a wearable, that has some customization setup steps, that will record data as the infant sleeps and upload this data to a phone in batches.
+This will allow the phone to see real-time data, and then we can upload the data from the phone to the secure server, which will save us having to make the wearable WIFI-enabled.

-The anklet has a method to turn data recording on and off automatically.
+The wearable has a method to turn data recording on and off automatically.
 This was a requirement as we don't want to have to put more responsibility and another thing to remember onto the already busy parents.
 The way this will work is a temperature sensor and heart rate sensor will be running continuously, and when they detect a rise in temperature and a heart rate, then the whole data recording, including the acceleration, and uploading data will turn on.

-The data recorded is heart rate, temperature, and acceleration, this is all fed into our embedded code that monitors these readings and based on those readings, plus the data set in the config step, will send stimulating vibrations to the ankle.
+The data recorded is heart rate, and acceleration, with temperature being used as an on/off detection system, this is all fed into our embedded code that monitors these readings and based on those readings, plus the data set in the config step, will send stimulating vibrations to the ankle.
 If no response is recorded for that or subsequent pulse trains, then the parents will be alerted.

 The phone app is meant for parents to monitor their child as they sleep, as such, it contains mostly real-time data, with an easily consumable dashboard for main data notices.
-These notices include battery low, data full, child on back, and anklet connected.
+These notices include battery low, data full, child on back, and wearable connected.
 The app is easy to use and is mostly for answering the question "Is my child OK?".